cesiu/SmartRochambeau/README.md

 SmartRochambeau uses a modified Model-View-Controller architecture pattern, with a controller class providing a generalized interface to the UI for the core logic and also giving the UI access to methods of the core logic.
-Both the UI and the AI implement interfaces designed to make adding new machine learning AI easy.i
+Both the UI and the AI implement an interface or an abstract class  designed to make adding new machine learning AI easy.

 ![mainclasses] (https://github.com/cpe305/fall2016-project-cesiu/blob/master/images/diagramMain.png?raw=true)

-The core of SmartRochambeau is the GameModerator class, which handles all game logic, the UIController class, which provides generalized methods for the GameModerator to notify user interfaces, the GameAI interface, which standardizes the hooks required for a functioning AI, and the GameSerializer class, which saves and restores games.
+The core of SmartRochambeau is the GameModerator class, which handles all game logic, the UIController class, which provides generalized methods for the GameModerator to notify user interfaces, the GameAI abstract class, which standardizes the hooks required for a functioning AI, and the GameSerializer class, which saves and restores games.